Aaron Tippin

 Aaron Dupree Tippin (born July 3, 1958) is an American country music singer, songwriter and record producer.
 Initially a songwriter for Acuff-Rose Music, he gained a recording contract with RCA Nashville in 1990.
 His debut single, "You've Got to Stand for Something" became a popular anthem for American soldiers fighting in the Gulf War and helped to establish him as a neotraditionalist country act with songs that catered primarily to the American working class.
 Under RCA's tenure, he recorded five studio albums and a Greatest Hits package.
 Tippin switched to Lyric Street Records in 1998, where he recorded four more studio albums, counting a compilation of Christmas music.
 After leaving Lyric Street in 2006, he founded a personal label known as Nippit Records, on which he issued the compilation album Now & Then.
 A concept album, In Overdrive, was released in 2009.

-Tippin has released a total of nine studio albums and two compilations, with six gold certifications and one platinum certification among them.
+Tippin has released a total of eleven studio albums and five compilation albums, with six gold certifications and one platinum certification among them.
 In addition, he has charted more than thirty singles on the Billboard Hot Country Songs charts, including three Number Ones: "There Ain't Nothin' Wrong with the Radio" (1992), "That's as Close as I'll Get to Loving You" (1995), and "Kiss This" (2000), as well as the top ten hits "You've Got to Stand for Something", "I Wouldn't Have It Any Other Way", "My Blue Angel", "Workin' Man's Ph.D.", "For You I Will", and "Where the Stars and Stripes and the Eagle Fly".

 Biography

 Aaron Dupree Tippin was born July 3, 1958, in Pensacola, Florida.
-He was raised on a farm in Travelers Rest, South Carolina, where he went to Blue Ridge High School.
+He was raised on a farm in Greer, South Carolina, where he went to Blue Ridge High School.
 In the 1970s, he made a living as a singer, performing in various local bars.
 By the time Tippin was 20, he was working as a commercial pilot, truck driver and a pipe fitter.
 In 1986, he moved to Nashville, where he eventually became a staff writer at Acuff-Rose.
 He competed on You Can Be a Star, a televised talent show on the former TNN (The Nashville Network).
 This led to him earning a song publishing contract in 1987.
-During this time he wrote songs for The Kingsmen, David Ball, Mark Collie, and Charley Pride.
+During this time he wrote songs for The Kingsmen, David Ball, Mark Collie and Charley Pride.